 Consider each step as essentially being a building block that you can include or exclude, add, delete or even change its working modus operandi, and all executed with deep compliance.

-Through working together with vendors as needed end to end encryptions can be put into place, along with more detailed functionalities for operational controls i.e. segregation of duties, multi authorisation levels, multi factor authentications etc.
+Through working together with vendors as needed end to end encryptions can be put into place, along with more detailed functionalities for operational controls i.e. segregation of duties, multi authorization levels, multi factor authentications etc.

 This might also include working with you to achieve additional controls around cybersecurity, privacy, including GDPR, as well as data classifications and locations.